Seeing Double (2003 film): Television broadcasts

-Seeing Double had its UK television premiere in 2005 when Channel Five screened it at 6:05pm.
+Seeing Double had its UK television premiere in 2005 when Channel 5 screened it at 6:05pm.
 The film achieved 1.1 million viewers, making it Five's most-watched children-based film.
 Both Sky One and Disney Channel UK subsequently showed the film.
 Disney Channel omitting the bloopers included in the film credits.
-It also aired in the Republic of Ireland on RTÉ Two.
+It also aired in the Republic of Ireland on RTÉ2 and in India on HBO.